 Gibraltar's skyline is changing.
-Construction cranes dot the Eastside reclamation, new towers are rising in midtown, and waterfront projects are reshaping the territory's housing stock.
+Construction activity marks the Eastside reclamation, new towers are rising across the territory, and major regeneration projects are adding meaningfully to the housing stock.
 For buyers watching all this activity, one question keeps coming up: should you buy off-plan?

 What Does "Off-Plan" Actually Mean in Gibraltar?

-When you buy off-plan, you're purchasing a property based on architectural plans, CGI renders, and a developer's promise.
+When you buy off-plan, you are purchasing a property based on architectural plans, CGI renders, and a developer's promise.
 You exchange contracts and pay deposits while the building is still under construction.
-The final product could be months or even years away from completion.
+The finished property could be months or even years away from completion.

 Why Are So Many People Buying Off-Plan in Gibraltar?